magento/merchdocs/PURCHASE_ORDERS.md

 On the Approval Rules form, rules can be Enabled or Disabled.

+Note: When assigning a role as an approver, ensure that there is at least one user in that role.

 ## Rule types and common options

 Choose the rule type from the dropdown menu.